History of Belgium: Wars between France and the Dutch Republic

-After the Franco-Spanish War (1635–1659), Spain shifted most of its troops out of Belgium to Iberia, where they engaged a failed effort to reconquer Portugal.
-From 1659, Madrid increasingly relied on the aid of allied armies to restrain French ambitions to annex the Spanish Netherlands, in which Spain showed declining interest after more than a century of war.

-Under Louis XIV (1643–1715), France pursued an expansionist policy, particularly affecting Belgium.
+After the Franco-Spanish War (1635–1659), Spain shifted most of its troops out of Belgium to Iberia.
+From 1659, Madrid increasingly relied on the aid of allied armies to restrain French ambitions to annex the Spanish Netherlands.
+Under Louis XIV (1643–1715), France pursued an expansionist policy.
 France frequently held control of territories in the Southern Netherlands, confronted by various opponents including the Netherlands and Austria.
 There was the War of Devolution (1667–1668), the Franco-Dutch War (1672–1678), the War of the Reunions (1683–1684), and the Nine Years' War (1688–1697).
-These were then followed by the War of the Spanish Succession (1701–1714).

-When Charles II of Spain died in 1700, two dynasties of foreign relatives contested for the throne, the House of Bourbon, who ruled France, and the Habsburgs, who were emperors of the Holy Roman Empire as well as holding various territories in central Europe.
-The Austrian Habsburgs were supported by an alliance led by Britain, the Dutch Republic, and several other northern European Protestant states, and the French were supported by Bavaria.
-Much of the war occurred on Belgian soil, with the allies there being led upon the field by John Churchill, the Duke of Marlborough.

-After the victory of Austria and its allies, under the 1714 Treaty of Rastatt, the Belgian and present-day Luxembourg territories (except the lands under the lordship of the Prince-Bishop of Liège) were transferred to the Austrian Habsburgs, thus forming the Austrian Netherlands (1714–1797), while the Bourbon Dynasty succeeded in inheriting Spain itself.
+These were then followed by the War of the Spanish Succession (1701–1714), much of which was fought on Belgian soil.
+After the victory of Austria and its allies, under the 1714 Treaty of Rastatt, the Belgian and present-day Luxembourg territories (except the lands under the lordship of the Prince-Bishop of Liège) were transferred to the Austrian Habsburgs, thus forming the Austrian Netherlands (1714–1797).

 Brabant Revolution

-The First Belgian Revolution of 1789–90 (also known as the Brabant revolution) overlapped with the French Revolution, which began in 1789.
-The movement called for independence from Austrian rule.
-Brabant rebels, under the command of Jean-André van der Mersch, defeated the Austrians at the Battle of Turnhout and launched the United States of Belgium together with the Prince Bishopric of Liège.
-The new state was beset by factionalism between the radical "Vonckists", led by Jan Frans Vonck and the more conservative "Statists" of the Henri Van der Noot.
+The Brabant Revolution of 1789–1790 (also known as the Belgian Revolution of 1789–1790) overlapped with the French Revolution, and called for independence from Austrian rule.
+Brabant rebels, under the command of Jean-André van der Mersch, defeated the Austrians at the Battle of Turnhout and founded the United States of Belgium together with the Prince Bishopric of Liège.
+The new state was beset by factionalism between the radical "Vonckists", led by Jan Frans Vonck and the more conservative "Statists" of Henri Van der Noot.
 Businessmen with widescale operations generally supported the Statists, while the Vonckists attracted small business and members of the trade guilds.
 They called for independence from Austria but were conservative in social and religious questions.
 By November 1790, the revolt had been crushed and the Habsburg monarchy had returned to power.